Write a comment

 • in a liter jar, place cleaned and cut into large pieces of any shape beets;

-• pour the beet pieces with cooled boiled water, cover the jar with a napkin or gauze from dust, and place it in a warm place for a week;
+• pour the beet pieces with cooled boiled water, cover the jar with a napkin or gauze from dust, and place in a warm place for a week;

 • during this time, remove the foam that forms as needed;

-• after a week, move the jar with the beets to the refrigerator and use it for making borscht.
+• after a week, move the jar with the beets to the refrigerator and use for making borscht.

 Preparation